-The Department of Public Safety has a complement of 12 uniformed officers.
+The Department of Public Safety has a complement of 18 uniformed officers.
 These officers are trained on a continuous basis.
-The training includes CPR certification, knowledge in basic first aid, Naloxone Certification and deescalation techniques.
+The training includes CPR certification, knowledge in basic first aid, defensive tactics techniques, Act 235 (Lethal Weapons Training Act), Naloxone Certification and Management of Aggressive Behavior (MOAB).
+The Lethal Weapons Training Act's purpose is to provide for the education, training, and certification of privately employed agents who, as an incidence to their employment carry lethal weapons, through a program administered or approved by the commissioner of the Pennsylvania State Police.